Skip to Content

 Contact Jason M. Barbara & Associates, P.C.

 At Jason M. Barbara & Associates, P.C., our firm has represented clients who are seeking to receive spousal support or maintenance, and who have been ordered to pay support.
 In addition, we have successfully negotiated practical and favorable arrangements for our clients.
+Understanding the dynamics of each family law scenario allows us to craft personalized approaches that align with each client's objectives and the complexities of Nassau County family law.

 Do you need an attorney for a spousal support case in Nassau County?
 We are comprised of professional legal personnel who serve clients throughout Nassau County.
 As you pursue spousal support or maintenance, or if support is being pursued from you, our firm can take actions to protect your life.
+With a deep understanding of local court practices, we are adept at handling the intricacies of filing and defending claims efficiently, ensuring our clients' rights are robustly protected at every stage.

 Contact us by calling (516) 406-8381 at your earliest convenience.
 We can use our experience to fight for your rights!